Shardeum Documentation

 6.3.3 Ecosystem Growth

-When the Shardeum mainnet goes live, developers will be able to port dApps they built on other EVM platforms over to Shardeum.
-Additionally, new dApps based on the FCFS feature and sustainably low fees on Shardeum will be developed.
+Prior to the Shardeum mainnet launch, which will feature validator capabilities—various dApps and integrations from wallet providers to validator services will be onboarded.
+Developers will be able to port dApps they built on other EVM platforms over to Shardeum.
+Additionally, as we progress towards EVM and Autoscaling launch later in 2025, new dApps featuring smart contract capabilities—based on the FCFS feature and sustainably low fees—will be developed on Shardeum.
 As existing and new types of dApps begin to be released on the Shardeum platform, more users will find the platform useful.
 We believe that once a critical mass of dApps and users have adopted the Shardeum platform, the network effect should help accelerate adoption and growth even further.

 The ultimate goal of any decentralized platform is to be supported and governed by the community that uses the platform.
-The Shardeum team has been planning for this from the beginning and have proposed a process for a smooth transition in the "Community: Governance" section.
-We expect that within a few years after mainnet launch the Shardeum network will be fully transitioned to a DAO.
+Initial ideas of achieving greater decentralization are outlined in the "Community: Governance" section.

 In the evolving landscape of smart contract platforms, Shardeum presents an innovative approach that addresses the intrinsic challenges posed by the blockchain trilemma.
 Through the use of a several novel innovations such as dynamic state sharding, linear scaling, autoscaling, cross shard atomic composability and Proof of Quorum and by also leveraging a sharded, blockless and EVM compatible framework, Shardeum solves the scalability trilemma between scalability, security and decentralization.
-Shardeum will ultimately transform the wider web3 ecosystem, ushering in an era of near unbounded scalability, unimpeachable security and unprecedented decentralization, heralding the advent of the first generation of killer applications with billions of users.
+Shardeum aims at helping to transform the wider web3 ecosystem, ushering in an era of scalability, security and decentralization, heralding the advent of the next generation of applications with billions of users.